shalinimoorthy29/Computational-Biology/002_Differential Gene Expression Analysis Using DESeq2/README.md

 The analysis successfully identifies differentially expressed genes between the experimental conditions.
 Genes with significant changes in expression (adjusted p-value < 0.01 and absolute log2 fold change > 1) are highlighted in the volcano plot, providing a clear visual representation of important gene expression changes.

 ## Conclusions
 This project demonstrates a complete workflow for performing RNA-Seq differential gene expression analysis using DESeq2.
 It includes steps for data loading, quality control, differential expression analysis, and visualisation of results.
-The analysis reveals significant changes in gene expression between the experimental conditions, which are easily identifiable through the visualizations (MA and volcano plots).

-## Output
-- **significant_results.csv**: A CSV file containing the differentially expressed genes identified through the analysis.
-- **MA Plot**: A visualisation showing the mean expression versus log2 fold change for all genes.
-- **Volcano Plot**: A visualisation showing the significance and fold change of genes, highlighting those that are differentially expressed.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+The analysis successfully identifies differentially expressed genes between the experimental conditions.
+The MA plot highlights genes with large changes in expression relative to their mean expression levels, showing several genes with significant upregulation or downregulation.
+Meanwhile, the volcano plot provides a clear visual representation of the most biologically significant genes, showing those with both large fold changes and high statistical significance.
+These plots confirm the presence of significant changes in gene expression between the experimental conditions, with the volcano plot particularly emphasizing the most relevant genes with substantial differential expression.
+Genes with significant changes in expression (adjusted p-value < 0.01 and absolute log2 fold change > 1) are highlighted in the volcano plot, providing a clear visual representation of important gene expression changes.